Towards Better Accuracy-efficiency Trade-offs: Divide and Co-training: Method

+\end{small}where the first term is the square bias~($\Bias^2$) of the combined system, the second and third terms are the variance~($\Var$) and covariance~($\Cov$) of the outputs of individual networks.
+A clean form is $\mathbb{E}[ \frac{1}{S}\Var + (1 - \frac{1}{S})\Cov + \Bias^2]$.
+Data noise is omitted here.
+The detailed proof is given by Ueda \etal~\cite{UedaN96}.
-In practice, the different data views are generated by the randomness in the procedure of data augmentation.
-Besides the commonly used random resize/crop/flip, we further introduce the random erasing~\cite{zhong2020random} and AutoAugment~\cite{2019_autoaugment} policies.
-The AutoAugment has 14 image transformation operations, \eg, shear, translate, rotate, auto contrast, \etc. It searched tens of different policies which are consisted of two transformation operations for different datasets and randomly choose one policy during the data augmentation process.
-Through applying these random data augmentation operations, we can guarantee that $\{D_1(\bm{x}), D_{2}(\bm{x}), \ldots, D_{S}(\bm{x})\}$ produce different views of $\bm{x}$ in most cases.

-\paragraph{Co-training loss} Following the co-training assumption~\cite{2018_QiaoSZWY18} in semi-supervised learning, small networks are expected to have consistent predictions on $\bm{x}$ although they see different views of $\bm{x}$:

-Therefore, Jensen-Shannon~(JS) divergence among predicted probability distributions is added into the objective function, \ie, the co-training loss:
+\paragraph{Different initialization and data views} Increasing the diversity of networks without increasing $\Var$ or $\Bias$ can decrease the correlation ($\Cov$) between networks.
+To this end, small networks are initialized with different weights~\cite{LiWD18}.
+Then, when feeding the training data, we apply different data transformers $D_i$ on the same data for different networks as shown in Figure~\ref{fig_overall}.
+In this way, $\{M_1, M_2, \ldots, M_{S} \}$ are trained on different views $\{D_1(\bm{x}), D_{2}(\bm{x}),\ldots, D_{S}(\bm{x})\}$ of $\bm{x}$.
+In practice, different data views are generated by the randomness of data augmentation.
+Besides the commonly used random resize, random crop, and random flip, we introduce random erasing~\cite{zhong2020random} and AutoAugment~\cite{2019_autoaugment} policies.
+AutoAugment has 14 image transformation operations, \eg, shear, translate, rotate, and auto contrast.
+It searches tens of different policies which are consisted of two operations and randomly chooses one policy during the data augmentation process.
+By applying these random data augmentations, we can guarantee that $D_i(\bm{x})$ produces different views of $\bm{x}$ across multiple runs. \paragraph{Co-training loss} Knowledge distillation and DML~\cite{2018_CVPR_DML} show that one network can boost its performance by learning from a teacher or cohorts.
+Namely, a deep ensemble system can reduce its $\Bias$ in this way.
+Besides, following the co-training assumption~\cite{1998_CO}, small networks are expected to have consistent predictions on $\bm{x}$ although they see different views of $\bm{x}$.
+From the perspective of Eq.~\eqref{var-cov-bias}, this can reduce the variance of networks and avoid poor performance caused by overly decorrelated networks~\cite{ROSEN96}.
+Therefore, we adopt Jensen-Shannon~(JS) divergence among predicted probabilities as the co-training objective~\cite{2018_QiaoSZWY18} :